 - Listen: this one may sound straightforward, but it’s harder than you think.
-Employees appreciate employers who can will not only hear but really listen to them.
+Employees appreciate employers who can not only hear but really listen to them.
 Employers who listen are able to build relationships of trust and loyalty with their employees.

 - Treat people with respect – it may seem too obvious, but employees who are treated with respect will treat their employers the same.